asarna/read-podcasts/README.md

 This project uses the GPodder API, RSS2JSON and IBM Watson Speech to Text to search for and transcribe podcast episodes.

-Note: RSS2JSON and IBM Watson are free services subject to monthly usage limits.
+Note: This project is for demo use only.
+RSS2JSON and IBM Watson are free services subject to monthly usage limits.

 ## `create-react-app` with a server example